RedisLabs/redislabs-docs/content/ri/memory-optimizations/switch-to-32-bits.md

 1. 1 Million small Keys -> String Value pairs use ~ 85MB of memory.
 1. 1 Million Keys -> Hash value, representing an object with 5 fields, use ~ 160 MB of memory.

-64-bit will have more memory available as compared to a 32-bit machine.
-But if you are sure that your data size will not exceed 3 GB then storing in 32 bits is a good option.
+64-bit has more memory available as compared to a 32-bit machine.
+But if you are sure that your data size does not exceed 3 GB then storing in 32 bits is a good option.

-64-bit systems will use considerably more memory than 32-bit systems to store the same keys, especially if the keys and values are small.
-This is because small keys will be allocated full 64 bits resulting in the wastage of the unused bits.
+64-bit systems use considerably more memory than 32-bit systems to store the same keys, especially if the keys and values are small.
+This is because small keys are allocated full 64 bits resulting in the wastage of the unused bits.

 ## Advantages